OzzyGoylusun/SQL.-Comprehensive-Analysis-of-Brazilian-E-Commerce-Companies/README.md

 1. Database Creation
 2. Tables Creation, including assignment of Primary and Foreign Keys
 3. Preparation of an Entity-Relationship Diagram
-4. Data loading and inspection.
+4. Data loading and inspection

 ### Exploratory Data Analysis (EDA)

 EDA involved exploring the commercial data to answer key questions, such as:

 - What is the overall sales trend?
+- Wh
-- Which products are top sellers?
+- Who are the top 5 sellers who deliver orders to customers the fastest?
 - What are the peak sales periods?

 <img width="892" alt="Example Pic" src="https://github.com/OzzyGoylusun/SQL-Case-Study-Analysing-Unicorn-Companies/assets/152992554/7fef48e9-12aa-425e-8394-72a1de395ef2">